Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 One of the pitfalls to be aware of relates to the position on Pensions.
 Once the final order has been made you will no longer be entitled to any of your spouse’s pension on death, so if your spouse were to die after the grant of the final order but before any financial settlement had been approved by the court then you could lose a valuable asset.

-If you have any doubts about whether you should finalise your divorce or if you need help with regard to the financial settlement on divorce we would urge you to take independent legal advice from a specialist family solicitor.
+If you have any doubts about whether you should finalise your divorce or if you need help concerning the financial settlement of divorce we would urge you to take independent legal advice from a specialist family solicitor.

 How can Tozers help?